Public holidays in the Philippines: History

 In 2001, President Gloria Macapagal Arroyo decided to include Holiday Economics as part of the then-new government's list of principal economic policies, moving the celebration dates for holidays occurring on midweek days to weekend days.
 This was codified by Republic Act.
 No. 9492, approved on July 25, 2007, which replaced the list of holidays and special days.
 This act had been specified by the Administrative Code with a new list of eleven national holidays and three nationwide special days.
-The act also provided that Eidul Adha shall be celebrated as a regional holiday in the Autonomous Region in Muslim Mindanao.
+The act also provided that Eidul Adha shall be celebrated as a holiday only in the Autonomous Region in Muslim Mindanao.
 The act specified two of the holidays and one special day with fixed dates, five of the holidays and two special days as occurring on a Monday nearest to or preceding specified dates, and two of the holidays as having movable dates.
 The act mandated that the President shall issue a proclamation for specifying the specific date movable holidays at least six months prior to the holiday concerned.
-The act specified that holidays falling on a Wednesday will be observed on the Monday of that week, that holidays falling on a Sunday will be observed on the Monday that follows, and provided that regular holidays and special days may be modified by order or proclamation.
+The act also specified that holidays falling on a Wednesday will be observed on the Monday of that week, that holidays falling on a Sunday will be observed on the Monday that follows, and provided that regular holidays and special days may be modified by order or proclamation.

 Presidential Proclamations issued subsequent to the promulgation of Republic Act No. 9492 established celebration dates for national holidays and special days, and established new holidays and special days, some nationwide and some local to specified localities.